 If the image of Sasha Baron Cohen’s character “Borat” springs to mind when you hear the word Kazakhstan, you need to check your assumptions at the door.
-Because, whether you’re into fine dining, outdoor sports, trendy cocktails, or partying the night away, here are 10 reasons to book your next city adventure to cosmopolitan Almaty:
+Because, whether you’re into fine dining, outdoor sports, trendy cocktails, or partying the night away, here are 10 reasons to book your next travel adventure to cosmopolitan Almaty:

 Cafe culture is the lifeblood of Almaty’s social scene.
 Come evening in the summer, you’ll find locals sipping tea and smoking hookah on the patios of numerous smartly-styled Almaty cafes strewn about the city (check out the 5 best cafes in Almaty).
 Inside, baristas whip up excellent espresso drinks while chefs plate hip dishes.
 You’ll be hard pressed to find a better selection of cafes this side of Europe!

 Party animals will love Almaty too, as the city’s clubs stay throbbing until the wee hours of the morning.
 Start your night with a customized cocktail at trendy Barmaglot, then head on over to one of Almaty’s many clubs to dance the night away.
 Whether you like pop, house, electronic music, Almaty has a club for you.
 There is even an extremely popular salsa circuit!